barryclark/jekyll-now/about.md

 The best way to learn is to just build it.

-This blog will give a behind the scenes look at the trials and tribulations on my quest to 10k users.
+This blog will give a behind the scenes look at the successes and failures of the projects I am working on.

 ### Contact me